 If you prefer other activities you could always join in the practice sessions for the school production, choir and drama.

 Homework Club is open afterschool if you need to look anything up, work on the computers, read or complete your work.
-It is based in PDC.

 What do I do if I have a problem?